reportportal/reportportal/README.md

 ## Contribution

-There are many different ways to contribute to Report Portal's development, just find the one that best fits with your skills.
+There are many different ways to contribute to ReportPortal's development, just find the one that best fits with your skills.
 Examples of contributions we would love to receive include:

 - **Code patches**
 - **Documentation improvements**